forrestpitz/forrestpitz.github.io/_posts/2023-01-05-effective-communication.md

 - Avoid long sentences that cover multiple points.
 Each sentence should be atomic, covering only a single topic.
 - If you can, reduce the number of multi-syllable words.
 In some scenarios longer more descriptive words are necessary to communicate a point but try to avoid adding them unnecessarily.

-### Remoing bloat
+### Removing bloat
 All first drafts and most completed writing is bloated with excess.
-Your job as the author is to identify words that are not adding to the sentance and eliminate them.
+Your job as the author is to identify words that are not adding to the sentence and eliminate them.

 There are three kinds of bloat you need to eliminate: